lenaschimmel/sc2rf/README.md

 <!-- BEGIN_MARKER -->
 ```
-usage: search_recombinants.py [-h] [--parents INTERVAL] [--breakpoints INTERVAL]
+usage: search_recombinants.py [-h] [--parents INTERVAL]
+                              [--breakpoints INTERVAL]
-                              [--clades [CLADES [CLADES ...]]] [--unique NUM]
+                              [--clades [CLADES [CLADES ...]]]
+                              [--unique NUM]
                               [--max-intermission-length NUM]
+                              [--max-intermission-count NUM]
-                              [--max-intermission-count NUM] [--max-name-length NUM]
+                              [--max-name-length NUM]
-                              [--max-ambiguous NUM] [--force-all-parents]
+                              [--max-ambiguous NUM]
+                              [--force-all-parents]
-                              [--select-sequences INTERVAL] [--enable-deletions]
+                              [--select-sequences INTERVAL]
+                              [--enable-deletions]
+                              [--rebuild-examples]
-                              [--rebuild-examples] [--mutation-threshold NUM]
+                              [--mutation-threshold NUM]
+                              [--add-spaces [NUM]]
-                              [--add-spaces [NUM]] [--sort-by-id [NUM]] [--verbose]
+                              [--sort-by-id [NUM]] [--verbose]
                               [input [input ...]]

-Analyse SARS-CoV-2 sequences for potential, unknown recombinant variants.
+Analyse SARS-CoV-2 sequences for potential, unknown recombinant
+variants.

 positional arguments:
-  input                 input sequences to test, as aligned .fasta file(s) (default: None)
+  input                 input sequences to test, as aligned
+                        .fasta file(s) (default: None)

 optional arguments:
   -h, --help            show this help message and exit

   --parents INTERVAL, -p INTERVAL
-                        Allowed number of potential parents of a recombinant. (default:
+                        Allowed number of potential parents of a
-                        2-4)
+                        recombinant. (default: 2-4)

   --breakpoints INTERVAL, -b INTERVAL
-                        Allowed number of breakpoints in a recombinant. (default: 1-4)
+                        Allowed number of breakpoints in a
+                        recombinant. (default: 1-4)

   --clades [CLADES [CLADES ...]], -c [CLADES [CLADES ...]]
-                        List of clades which are considered as potential parents.
-Use
+                        List of clades which are considered as
+                        potential parents.
+Use Nextclade names,
-                        Nextclade names, i.e. "21A".
-Also accepts "all". (default: ['20I',
+                        i.e. "21A".
+Also accepts "all". (default:
-                        '20H', '20J', '21A', '21K', '21L', '21BA3'])
+                        ['20I', '20H', '20J', '21A', '21K',
+                        '21L', '21BA3'])

-  --unique NUM, -u NUM  Minimum of substitutions in a sample which are unique to a
+  --unique NUM, -u NUM  Minimum of substitutions in a sample
+                        which are unique to a potential parent
-                        potential parent clade, so that the clade will be considered.
+                        clade, so that the clade will be
-                        (default: 2)
+                        considered. (default: 2)

   --max-intermission-length NUM, -l NUM
-                        The maximum length of an intermission in consecutive
+                        The maximum length of an intermission in
+                        consecutive substitutions.
+Intermissions
-                        substitutions.
-Intermissions are stretches to be ignored when
+                        are stretches to be ignored when counting
-                        counting breakpoints. (default: 2)
+                        breakpoints. (default: 2)

   --max-intermission-count NUM, -i NUM
-                        The maximum number of intermissions which will be ignored.
-Surplus
+                        The maximum number of intermissions which
+                        will be ignored.
+Surplus intermissions
-                        intermissions count towards the number of breakpoints. (default:
+                        count towards the number of breakpoints.
-                        8)
+                        (default: 8)

   --max-name-length NUM, -n NUM
-                        Only show up to NUM characters of sample names. (default: 30)
+                        Only show up to NUM characters of sample
+                        names. (default: 30)

   --max-ambiguous NUM, -a NUM
-                        Maximum number of ambiguous nucs in a sample before it gets
+                        Maximum number of ambiguous nucs in a
-                        ignored. (default: 50)
+                        sample before it gets ignored. (default:
+                        50)

   --force-all-parents, -f
-                        Force to consider all clades as potential parents for all
+                        Force to consider all clades as potential
+                        parents for all sequences.
+Only useful
+                        for debugging.

+  --select-sequences INTERVAL, -s INTERVAL
+                        Use only a specific range of inpur
                         sequences.
-Only useful for debugging.

-  --select-sequences INTERVAL, -s INTERVAL
-                        Use only a specific range of inpur sequences.
-DOES NOT YET WORK
+DOES NOT YET WORK WITH
-                        WITH MULTIPLE INPUT FILES. (default: 0-999999)
+                        MULTIPLE INPUT FILES. (default: 0-999999)

   --enable-deletions, -d
                         Include deletions in lineage comparision.

   --rebuild-examples, -r
-                        Rebuild the mutations in examples by querying cov-spectrum.org.
+                        Rebuild the mutations in examples by
+                        querying cov-spectrum.org.

   --mutation-threshold NUM, -t NUM
-                        Consider mutations with a prevalence of at least NUM as mandatory
+                        Consider mutations with a prevalence of
-                        for a clade (range 0.05 - 1.0, default: 0.75).
+                        at least NUM as mandatory for a clade
+                        (range 0.05 - 1.0, default: 0.75).

-  --add-spaces [NUM]    Add spaces between every N colums, which makes it easier to keep
+  --add-spaces [NUM]    Add spaces between every N colums, which
-                        your eye at a fixed place. (default without flag: 0, default with
+                        makes it easier to keep your eye at a
+                        fixed place. (default without flag: 0,
-                        flag: 5)
+                        default with flag: 5)

   --sort-by-id [NUM]    Sort the input sequences by the ID.
+If
-If you provice NUM, only the
+                        you provice NUM, only the first NUM
-                        first NUM characters are considered.
-Usefull if this correlates
+                        characters are considered.
+Usefull if
-                        with meaning full meta information, e.g. the sequencing lab.
+                        this correlates with meaning full meta
+                        information, e.g. the sequencing lab.
-                        (default without flag: 0, default with flag: 999)
+                        (default without flag: 0, default with
+                        flag: 999)

-  --verbose, -v         Print some more information, mostly useful for debugging.
+  --verbose, -v         Print some more information, mostly
+                        useful for debugging.

-An Interval can be a single number ("3"), a closed interval ("2-5" ) or an open one ("4-"
+An Interval can be a single number ("3"), a closed interval
-or "-7").
-The limts are inclusive.
+("2-5" ) or an open one ("4-" or "-7").
+The limits are inclusive.
 Only positive numbers are supported.

 ```
 <!-- END_MARKER -->